-John Cooper Sr. left a will and in the will it mention his all of his children, expect for Mary and she was not mentioned… why is that? was she dead by the time her father wrote the will? or was there some animosity among some family members? that is quite possible!
+John Cooper Sr. left a will and, in the will, it mentions all of his children, expect for Mary and she was not mentioned… why is that? was she dead by the time her father wrote the will? or was there some animosity among some family members? that is quite possible!

 John Cooper Sr. will:

 In the records of the Town of Southampton with other Ancient Documents there was no more than two incidents of battery between the Cooper’s and Thomas Burnett. it has gotten so bad between John Cooper Sr. and Thomas Burnett Jr. did not like each other and they were not on speaking terms when John wrote his will.

 From: The First Book of Records of the Town of Southampton with other Ancient Documents of Historic Value.
 Pages # 97 and 103.